youngkyunJang/GPQ/README.md

 ### 4. Train
 - We employ randomly selected 5,000 images with labels and 54,000 images without labels for semi-supervised learning.
 - To control the number of bits used for image retrieval, modify `config.py` to change the number of codebooks, codewords.
-- Run `train.py`, and it will save the model parameters for every 20 epochs.
+- Run `train.py`, and it will save the model parameters and checkpoints for every 20 epochs.

 # tSNE Visualization